appc/spec/spec/ace.md

 For example, say that the worker-backup and reduce-worker both have a `mountPoint` named "work".
 In this case, the executor will bind mount the host's `/opt/tenant1/work` directory into the `path` of each of the matching "work" `mountPoint`s of the two app filesystems.

+If the target `path` does not exist in the rendered filesystem, it SHOULD be created, including any missing parent directories.
+If the target `path` is a non-empty directory, its contents SHOULD be discarded (e.g. obscured by the bind mount).
+If the target `path` refers to a file, ACE SHOULD remove that file and create a directory in its place.

+Mount point `path` directories that ACE creates SHOULD be owned by UID 0 and GID 0, and have access mode `0755` (`rwxr-xr-xr-x`).
+ACE implementation MAY provide a method for administrator to specify different permissions on a per-pod basis.

+ACE MUST NOT create any paths in the host file system, and is REQUIRED to consider missing volume source paths as an error.
+If an underlying operating system supports it ACE MAY implement single-file volumes.

+If host volume's `source` path is a symbolic link, ACE SHOULD consider it an error, and SHOULD NOT attempt to use this link's target as volume.
+ACE MAY also consider it an error if any intermediate directory in volume's `source` path is a symbolic link.
+If ACE chooses to support symbolic links as volume sources, it MUST provide a way to enable or disable this behaviour on a per-pod basis (e.g. as a boolean isolator or a command line switch).

 #### Network Setup

 A Pod must have a loopback network interface and zero or more [layer 3](http://en.wikipedia.org/wiki/Network_layer) (commonly called the IP layer) network interfaces, which can be instantiated in any number of ways (e.g. veth, macvlan, ipvlan, device pass-through).